acorncss/bashMenuSystem/README.md

 So I built my own menu and happy to share!

+Use Discussions if you want to comment on my code.

 [Download menu.sh](https://raw.githubusercontent.com/srvr-au/bashMenuSystem/main/menu.sh) and add it to your projects.

 Donation: If you use Bash Menu a donation would be appreciated.
 Give according to your means.